GoogleCloudPlatform/gcp-token-broker/README.md

 You can use docker to create a container dedicated for development tasks.

-1. Create the container by running this command from the repository's root:
+1. Create the container by running this command **from the repository's root**:

    ```shell
    docker run -it -v $PWD:/base -w /base -p 7070:7070 --detach --name broker-dev ubuntu:18.04